Prague Centre for Transatlantic Relations (PCTR)

 For this purpose the Centre for Transatlantic Relations CEVRO Institute has organized conferences, seminars, workshops and produced analyses and policy recommendations for professionals.
 The Centre is also going to publish outcomes of these researches in media and scholarly journals.
 You can look forward to many new projects aimed to deepen public debate about security, economic and cultural cooperation, especially between Europe and the United States.

-Alexandr Vondra, Director, Prague Centre for Transatlantic Relations (PCTR)
+Alexandr Vondra, Chairman of the Board, Prague Centre for Transatlantic Relations (PCTR)

 Joining Euro-American security and political cooperation was one the most prominent goals of the Czech Republic’s post-Communist reform policy.
 Achieving NATO membership was an important step in meeting this goal.
 Along with this achievement, however, there is also a permanent duty to infuse the Czech Republic’s membership in the Alliance with concrete and meaningful content respective to the reality of the ever-changing international security environment.

 Today, the transatlantic link remains a key pillar of our country’s security.
 By establishing the Prague Centre for Transatlantic Relations, devoted to research and discussion, the CEVRO Institut intends to contribute to the cultivation of Czech public discourse on the meaning and content of transatlantic cooperation in the 21st century as well as on the role the Czech Republic and other European countries should play in it.